Equity, Diversity, and Inclusion

 • Reducing barriers to licensure and leadership opportunities, and the profession in general

-• Working in community led development
+• Working in Community Led Development

 • Creating equity for the end users

-• Bringing EDI lens to design work
+• Bringing an EDI lens to design work

-• Supporting equity in the built environment and environmental justice
+• Supporting equity in the built environment and Environmental Justice

 Initiatives